jakoss/AndroidArchitectureTemplate/README.md

 - This project does not aim to provide a final and full solution for any project.
 It should be always review and modified according to the needs of particular project
 - Library enforcement or flame wars.
 Since the goal is to provide patterns and starting point - pretty much all libraries used can be replace with something similar or even custom solution
+- Provide patterns that are tighly coupled - you can take anything you need from this template and leave out everything that does not apply to your use-case
 - It's never final.
 The template will evolve with my knowledge and the ecosystem

 ## Libraries and Patterns used: